 Uber Visa targets traveling foodies with unlimited 4 percent cash back on dining, 3 percent on hotel and airfare, and 2 percent on online purchases.
 Its rewards come as points redeemable for cash at 1 cent/dollar.
 Uber Visa has no annual fee and offers $100 signup bonus if you spend $500 in 90 days.

 You can earn as much as 5 percent cash back on dining with a revolving category card.
-Discover it® Cash Back, for example, is offering 5 percent on restaurant purchases now through September (July through September 2018) up to the quarterly maximum of $1,500 after you enroll.
-Even better: Discover will double your rewards in the first year.
+Discover it® Cash Back, for example, is offering 5 percent on restaurant purchases now through September (July through September 2018) up to the quarterly maximum of $1,500 after you enroll, then 1%.
+Even better: Discover will Match your rewards after your first year.
 One problem with revolving category cards is the big rewards only last three months, awards alter year to year, and involve registering each quarter.
 Complicated.

 Maximize cash back on travel